ncatlab/nlab-content/pages/868.md

 One often sees $x \lt y$ defined as $x \le y$ but $x \ne y$; this is equivalent, but doesn\'t show the duality explicitly.
 Similarly, one often sees $x \leq y$ defined as $x \lt y$ or $x = y$; this is not even equivalent constructively, although it is classically.

-In classical mathematics, the distinction between total orders and linear orders is merely a terminological technicality, which is not always observed; more precisely, there is a [[natural isomorphism|natural bijection]] between the set of total orders on a given set $S$ and the set of linear orders on $S$, and one distinguishes them by their notation.
+In [[classical mathematics]], the distinction between total orders and linear orders is merely a terminological technicality, which is not always observed; more precisely, there is a [[natural isomorphism|natural bijection]] between the set of total orders on a given set $S$ and the set of linear orders on $S$, and one distinguishes them by their notation.
 In [[constructive mathematics]], however, they are irreducibly different.

 For more, including why linear orders are more often useful in constructive mathematics, see [[linear order]].